rajnishmsrit/drupal8-loremipsum/README.md

 Most bugs have been ironed out, holes covered, features added.
 But this module is a work in progress.
 Please report bugs and suggestions, ok?

+As per D8 documentation on 23rd June 2017